 64 Zoo Lane is an animated series developed to introduce children to new vocabulary and foster a love of language through interesting characters and storytelling.
 Developed for children ages four to six, this program provides children and adults with many opportunities to explore how language is used and uses problem-solving techniques to explore new vocabulary.
 Each 30-minute episode takes the viewers along as the main character, Lucy, visits her neighborhood zoo after hours, when all the animals are eager to share their stories.

 Between the Lions

 Since its launch, Between the Lions has been embraced by young children, educators and parents as a playful spot to build literacy skills.
-Developed by several members of the original creative team of Sesame Street, Between the Lions is designed to foster literacy skills in young children between 4-7 years-old.
+Developed by several members of the original creative team of Sesame Street, Between the Lions is designed to foster literacy skills in young children between four and seven years old.
 Based on a family of lions who live in a library, this show gives children many of the experiences they need to be successful readers when they enter school.